jaimesma18/jaimesaad-privacy/privacy-policy.md

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
 The information that I request will be retained on your device and is not collected by me in any way.

-The app does use third-party services that may collect information used to identify you.
+The app does use third-party services that may collect information used to identify you, such as your advertising ID, IP address and others.

 Link to the privacy policy of third-party service providers used by the app

 Google Play Services
 AdMob
-Google Analytics for Firebase
+Appodeal (visit their Privacy Policy here: https://www.appodeal.com/privacy-policy) Google Analytics for Firebase
 Log Data